ukf/ukf-meta/mdx/conventions.md

 * `test` is an aggregate published for testing purposes.
 * `export` is an aggregate published for consumption by peers (other federations) in general.
 * `edugain` is an export aggregate published for consumption by eduGAIN.
-* `uk` is an export aggregate published spcifically for consumption by the UK federation.
+* `uk` is an export aggregate published specifically for consumption by the UK federation.

 Aggregate names such as the above are used in the construction of bean names: